 - Engage and Influence stakeholders

-To identify stakeholders is a very important process that helps to manage and engage them.
-Make sure this process of identifying stakeholders is throughout the project life cycle and as their interests, influence, and impact may change during the course of the project.
+Identifying stakeholders is a critical process that helps to manage and engage them.
+Ensure this process of identifying stakeholders is throughout the project life cycle, and as their interests, influence, and impact may change during the course of the project.
 Following are the benefits to identify stakeholders but not limited to;

 - It will improve the quality of the project